aixoss/aix-puppet/README.md

    <b>options=preview</b> can be set to perform VIOS update in preview mode only.
 Without
    <b>options=preview</b>, VIOS update is really performed.<br>
-  - <b>vios_altinst_rootvg</b>: this attribute enables to designate a disk to be used to host altinst_rootvg.
+  - <b>vios_altinst_rootvg</b>: this attribute enables to designate a disk to be used to host 'altinst_rootvg'.
 A disk can be designated per VIOS following this given syntax :
   <b>vios1=hdisk1, vios2=hdisk2</b> etc. The given disk will be used as a first choice,
   if this disk fits the necessary conditions to host a copy of the rootvg.
-If this disk cannot be used, the best disk possible will be chosen : a free disk large enough to host rootvg, but the smallest disk possible will be taken to spare resources.
+If this disk cannot be used, the best disk possible will be chosen : a free disk large enough to host rootvg, but the smallest disk possible (between all large enough) will be taken to spare resources.<br>
   - <b>altinst_rootvg_force</b>: possible values are <b>no</b>, <b>yes</b>, <b>reuse</b>. <br>
-  <b>altinst_rootvg_force=no</b> means that if ever it already exists an altinst_rootvg,
+  <b>altinst_rootvg_force=no</b> means that if ever it already exists an 'altinst_rootvg',
   this one won't be overriden.
-As its presence will prevent a new altinst_rootvg from being taken, and will prevent the overall process of VIOS update from continuing.
+As the presence of an existing 'altinst_rootvg' will prevent a new 'altinst_rootvg' from being taken, and will prevent the overall process of VIOS update from continuing.
   If no altinst_rootvg exists, a new one is created just before VIOS update.<br>
   <b>altinst_rootvg_force=yes</b> means that if ever it already exists an altinst_rootvg,